 Their tents are built to last – you'll be using yours for years.

 Big Agnes was founded in 2000 with the idea of making the best gear possible to help folks to get outside and chase their dreams.
-They successfully took on an already saturated tent market by producing great quality gear.
+They successfully took on the already saturated tent brands market by producing great quality gear.
 Oh, they make fantastic sleeping bags too.

 The Big Agnes philosophy is that their gear should be pushed to its limits and they are inspired by stories from people using it on adventures.
 Getting down and dirty in the backcountry is their passion.
 They make some of the most lightweight tents out there too.
 Right up our street!

 Aimed at: thru-hikers and backpackers, with the emphasis on ultralight.

 Copper Spur HV UL2 2-person 3-season tent